 - The user is using Outlook 2010 or 2013.

-- The Autodiscover CNAME points to autodiscover.emailsrvr.com, and the profile is configured by using Autodiscover.
+- The Autodiscover CNAME points to autodiscover.emailsrvr.com, and Autodiscover configured the profile.

 Is there any downtime?

-There is no downtime during the migration.
-Mail is delivered without interruption.
+There is no downtime during the migration—the system delivers mail without interruption.
 Users can send and receive email normally throughout the migration process.

 How long does the migration take?

 The following items can affect the length of your migration: